ivmai/bdwgc/doc/porting.md

-For GC v7, if your platform supports `getcontext`, then defining the macro `UNIX_LIKE` for your OS in `gcconfig.h` (if it is not defined there yet) is likely to solve the problem. otherwise, if you are using gcc, `_builtin_unwind_init` will be used, and should work fine.
+For GC v7, if your platform supports `getcontext`, then defining the macro `UNIX_LIKE` for your OS in `gcconfig.h` (if it is not defined there yet) is likely to solve the problem.
+Otherwise, if you are using gcc, `_builtin_unwind_init` will be used, and should work fine.
 If that is not applicable either, the implementation will try to use `setjmp`.
 This will work if your `setjmp` implementation saves all possibly pointer-valued registers